Data as a Service

 We recommend that you don't delete or change the type of existing columns of a system table.
 It may break the system.
 You can change the length of the string type attributes.
 You can change other meta properties such as validation expression, indexed or not, unique or not, etc.

-- Create a complete relational model for your application using UI.
+• Create a complete data model for your application using UI.